drnic/bosh_cli_plugin_redis/README.md

 ## Contributing

+For fixes or features to the `bosh_cli_plugin_redis` (`bosh redis`) plugin:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+For fixes or features to the redis bosh release, please visit https://github.com/cloudfoundry-community/redis-boshrelease.
+Final releases of `redis-boshrelease` will be distributed in future gem versions of this plugin.